miller-me/lab-resources/Intros_to_Coding/The_Command_Line_and_Vim.md

 $ pwd
 ```

-Congrats, you’ve used your first command. `pwd` stands for “print
+Congrats, you’ve used a command. `pwd` stands for “print working
-working directory”, otherwise known as “tell me what folder I’m in right
+directory”, otherwise known as “tell me what folder I’m in right now”.
-now”.
-If you saw `~` above in your command line, you likely received an
+If you saw `~` above in your command line, you likely received an output
-output similar to this (with `\` instead of `/` and a drive like `D:` or
+similar to this (with `\` instead of `/` and a drive like `D:` or `C:`
-`C:` if you’re using Windows):
+if you’re using Windows):

 > `/Users/<username>/`